Giants vs. Orioles Player Props Betting Odds

 Wade Stats

-- Wade has 45 hits with six doubles, a triple, seven home runs, 35 walks and 16 RBI.
-He's also stolen two bases.
+- Wade has six doubles, a triple, eight home runs, 35 walks and 17 RBI (46 total hits).
+He's also swiped two bases.

-- Wade hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .316 with two doubles and a walk.
+- Wade hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is batting .326 with two doubles, a home run, two walks and two RBI.

 Wade Recent Games